The Great Amazon River Expedition

 Arrive in Lima, where our local representative meets you at the airport to transfer you to our hotel.
 Our location near the airport provides convenient access for tomorrow morning's flight to Iquitos.
 Enjoy dinner on your own this evening.

-Day 2: Lima / Iquitos / Nauta—Embark Ship / Piranha Caño / Marañon River
+Day 2: Lima / Iquitos / Nauta—Embark Ship / Marañon River Cruising

-This morning we head up the other main tributary of the Amazon, the Marañon River.
-Along the way, we stop at Amazon Natural Park, which has the area's sole canopy walk.
-Suspended 85 feet above the ground, the walkway extends a third of a mile through the upper tier of the rain forest—one of the longest canopy walks in the world.
+This morning, we stop at Amazon Natural Park for a canopy walk.
+Suspended 85 feet above the ground, the walkways extend a third of a mile through the upper tier of the rain forest—one of the longest canopy walks in the world.
 The treetops provide an excellent vantage point for observing the terra firma forest, including walking palms and trees festooned with epiphytes.

 Day 9: Nauta—Disembark / Iquitos / Lima / Depart